cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### creator

-Use the `creator` parameter to search for documents created by a specific creator.
+Use the `creator` field to search for documents created by a specific creator.

 <!-- theme: warning -->
 > At the time of writing, creator can contain a nickname or emailaddress.
 In the near future creator will only contain the uuid.